-1 OJ C , , p. .
+&lt;sup>1 OJ C , , p. .

-2 OJ C , , p. .
+&lt;sup>2 OJ C , , p. .

-- (1) Fragmentation of the internal market is detrimental to competitiveness, growth and job creation within the Union.
-Eliminating direct and indirect obstacles to the proper functioning and completion of an integrated market for electronic payments is necessary for the proper functioning of the internal market. - (2) Directive 2007/64/EC of the European Parliament and of the Council3 has provided a legal foundation for the creation of a Union-wide internal market for payments as it substantially facilitated the activity of payment service providers, creating uniform rules with respect to the provision of payment services. - (3) Regulation (EC) No 924/2009 of the European Parliament and of the Council4 established the principle that charges paid by the users for a cross-border payment in euro are the same as for the corresponding payment within a Member State including card-based payments covered by this Regulation. - (4) Regulation (EC) No 260/2012 of the European Parliament and of the Council5 provided the rules for the functioning of credit transfers and direct debits in euro in the internal market but excluded card-based payments from its scope.
+- (2) Directive 2007/64/EC of the European Parliament and of the Council has provided a legal foundation for the creation of a Union-wide internal market for payments as it substantially facilitated the activity of payment service providers, creating uniform rules with respect to the provision of payment services. - (3) Regulation (EC) No 924/2009 of the European Parliament and of the Council established the principle that charges paid by the users for a cross-border payment in euro are the same as for the corresponding payment within a Member State including card-based payments covered by this Regulation. - (4) Regulation (EC) No 260/2012 of the European Parliament and of the Council provided the rules for the functioning of credit transfers and direct debits in euro in the internal market but excluded card-based payments from its scope. - (5) Directive 2011/83/EU of the European Parliament and of the Council harmonizes certain rules on contracts concluded between consumers and traders, including rules on fees for the use of means of payment, on the basis of which Member States are to prohibit traders from charging consumers, in respect of the use of a given means of payment, fees that exceed the cost borne by the trader for the use of such means. - (6) Secure, efficient, competitive and innovative electronic payments are crucial if consumers, retailers and companies are to enjoy the full benefits of the internal market, and increasingly so as the world moves towards e-commerce.

-3 Directive 2007/64/EC of the European Parliament and of the Council of 13 November 2007 on payment services in the internal market amending Directives 97/7/EC, 2002/65/EC, 2005/60/EC and 2006/48/EC and repealing Directive 97/5/EC (OJ L 319, 5.12.2007, p.
+&lt;sup>3 Directive 2007/64/EC of the European Parliament and of the Council of 13 November 2007 on payment services in the internal market amending Directives 97/7/EC, 2002/65/EC, 2005/60/EC and 2006/48/EC and repealing Directive 97/5/EC (OJ L 319, 5.12.2007, p.
 1).

-4 Regulation (EC) N° 924/2009 of the European Parliament and of the Council of 16 September 2009 on cross-border payments in the Community and repealing Regulation (EC) No 2560/2001 (OJL 266, 9.10.2009, p.
+&lt;sup>4 Regulation (EC) N° 924/2009 of the European Parliament and of the Council of 16 September 2009 on cross-border payments in the Community and repealing Regulation (EC) No 2560/2001 (OJL 266, 9.10.2009, p.
 11).

-5 Regulation (EC) No 260/2012 of the European Parliament and of the Council of 14 March 2012 establishing technical and business requirements for credit transfers and direct debits in euro and amending Regulation (EC) No 924/2009 (OJ L 94, 30.3.2012, p.
+&lt;sup>5 Regulation (EC) No 260/2012 of the European Parliament and of the Council of 14 March 2012 establishing technical and business requirements for credit transfers and direct debits in euro and amending Regulation (EC) No 924/2009 (OJ L 94, 30.3,2012, p.
 22).